keffri/strive-talk/README.md

 <ol>
     <li>When a post request is made to the "/sign-up" path to create a new user, bcryptjs takes the password and hashes/salts it before the user is created and added to the database. </li>
     <li>When a post request is made to the "/log-in" path to log a user in, passport.js is used to authenticate the validity of the request.</li>
-    <li>Certain limitations are places depending on if you are not logged in, have member status or have admin status.</li>
+    <li>Certain limitations are placed depending on if you are not logged in, have member status or have admin status.</li>
     <ul>
         <li>Not logged in: Unable to post messages, also unable to see username and date of posted messages.</li>
         <li>Members: Are able to post new messages as well as see the username and date for all posted messages.</li>
-        <li>Admin: Admins have all of the previous privileges but also have the ability to delete messages.<li>
+        <li>Admin: Admins have all of the previous privileges but also have the ability to delete messages.</li>
     </ul>
 </ol>